 Please contact your school's or center's computing services group prior to donating, recycling or disposing of any equipment.

-Computer and electronic equipment that cannot be donated must be sent to an electronics recycler.
-Elemental Inc., an approved University vendor, will pick up all types of computer and electronic equipment.
-They can be contacted at 215-289-1475.
+Computer and electronic equipment that cannot be donated must be sent to an electronics recycler. eForce and Elemental Inc., are both locally operated approved University vendors.
+These vendors will pick up all types of computer and electronic equipment.

 For questions regarding this program, please contact Jim Crumley at the Office of Environmental Health and Radiation Safety (EHRS), 215-746-5036.